 A little more information on the home.
 The code minimum house is more than 1500 square feet of living area and a volume of around 14,800 cubic feet.
 To achieve the code required blower door result of 3 air changes per hour at 50 Pascals, there has to be less than 740 cubic feet per minute of air flow moving past the blower door fan.
 (740 CFM x 60 minutes in an hour = 44,400 cubic feet per hour / 3 ACH50 = 14,800 cubic feet, or the volume of the home.)
 The test result was 140 CFM.
 I needed to add the equivalent of 600 CFM of air leaks to the home to get to the code minimum, so I drilled a hole in the OSB where a window would eventually be place.

-The 2.5 inch hole, which has an area of 4.909 cubic inches, increased the CFM of air moving across the fan to less than 180 CFM.
+The 2.5 inch hole, which has an area of 4.909 square inches, increased the CFM of air moving across the fan to less than 180 CFM.
 An increase of less than 40 CFM.
 I drilled a second hole.

 The photo above is a screen shot of the Tectite software from Minneapolis Blower Door I use to control the blower door and provide the test results.
 As you can see, the second hole brought the CFM rate to 235.
 I needed to drill a bunch more hole to get to the 740 CFM point.

 Five holes got us to around 300 CFM.
 Still need more.

 It took 15 holes to get us to around 725 CFM, just under 3 ACH50.
 The 16th hole would have pushed the home past 3 ACH50.